Chris-Bortel-401-advanced-javascript/bortel-shop/README.md

 ## TODO:
 ```
 // Header.js and simpleCart.js ---
-  - I want the simple cart to display only when I click on the cart button.
+  - TODO: Want the simple cart to display only when I click on the cart button.
   - TODO: Need to fix the decrement function in the simple cart.
 It is currently deleting everything for the specific item that you are wanting to remove quantity from.

+// Fixed/Non issue: The front end does not update until reload
-// Products.js , need to check for the behavior of decrementing the stock in the frontend console opposed to the back.
+  - Products.js , need to check for the behavior of decrementing the stock in the frontend console opposed to the back.
 They should be the same.
   - There is also an off by one error in the db every once and a while...
 Super bizarre
   - When I click on the delete button, one number should decrement from the cart and one numer should increment to the inStock on the DB side.
 ```